-Finding Siem Reap from Thailand has never been easier whether you decide to drive there or fly there, there is so much to see and do from the majestic temples to the country's French colonial past.
+Finding Siem Reap from Thailand has never been easier whether you decide to drive or fly there, there is so much to see and do from the majestic temples to the country's French colonial past.
 While some 15 million tourists visit Cambodia's most famous temple Angkor Wat each year, it's easy to avoid the crowds at the temple complex than you might think.

 And if Cambodia is on your travel list then you've probably heard Siem Reap as it's the standard trading post for the extraordinary jungle temples of Angkor Wat, barely six kilometres away.
 Prepare to have your prejudices overturned because you're are going to be mesmerised as mine were.